 Grants, Loans, and Tax Credits for Lead Hazard Reduction

-- If you live in Providence, you may qualify for grants and loans under the Providence Lead Hazard Reduction Program.
-Contact the Providence Department of Planning and Development at (401) 680-8400 for more information.
+- If you live in Providence, you may qualify for grants and loans through the Providence Lead Hazard Reduction Program.
+Contact the Community Action Partnership of Providence at 273-2000, ext.
+118 for more information.

 - 2014 Residential Lead Abatement Tax Credit form (RI-6238) for Lead Hazard Mitigation or Abatement.